Pat Monahan: Career

-From 2006 to 2009, Train took a three-year hiatus.
+From 2006 to 2009, Train was on a three-year hiatus.
 Monahan released his first solo album, Last of Seven, on September 18, 2007, and began a nationwide tour supporting it.
 He followed that tour with a small, intimate acoustic tour, which inspired his Last of Seven Acoustic compilation, available via digital download only.
 His first solo single, "Her Eyes", made the top 10 of Billboard's Hot AC chart.
 The album's second single was "Two Ways to Say Goodbye".
 On Last of Seven, Monahan duets with folk rock musician Brandi Carlile, with special guest appearances by Richie Sambora and Graham Nash.
 Monahan worked with Guy Chambers to co-write two songs for Tina Turner's hits album, Tina!: Her Greatest Hits.